liuggio/StatsDClientBundle/Resources/doc/installation.md

 ```

-* 4 Then add to config/yaml the minimum configuration
+* 4 Then add to config/yaml the minimal configuration

 ``` yaml